Tractables/Dice.jl/README.md

 ## Installation

 Install Julia 1.8.5 using [these instructions](https://julialang.org/downloads/platform/).
 Julia 1.8.5 is an older release and can be downloaded using the following command.
-Remaining installation functions remain the same.

 ```bash
 wget https://julialang-s3.julialang.org/bin/linux/x64/1.8/julia-1.8.5-linux-x86_64.tar.gz